Frequently asked questions

 When do I need to book by?

 This is a difficult question to answer – it’s hard to say how soon the trips will get booked up but we would certainly advise you to book your trip as early as possible to avoid possible disappointment.
 Some of the countries that we operate in have fairly lengthy visa application processes so you need to take this into account as well.
-In addition to this, the longer you leave it, the more expensive flights tend to be.
+In addition to this, the longer you leave it, the more expensive the international flights tend to be.

 What staff accompany theses trips?